 Besides the typical beach activities to do during the day, this pretty seaside village has tons of eateries, shopping options galore, and a jam-packed calendar filled with plenty of seasonal events like Movies at the Beach, Capitola Art & Wine Festival, and Twilight Concert Series.

 Also named “a little slice of Denmark”, a visit to Solvang will make you feel as though you’ve been transported into a quaint village somewhere in Europe.
 Think half-timbered houses, quirky little shops, and of course, bakeries offering delicious Denmark-inspired pastries – that’s Solvang in a nutshell.

 Besides giving your sweet tooth a feast by eating all the goodies on offer (try fresh bear claws and Danish kringles!), wine-tasting is another prime activity here.
 Tasting rooms are scattered all over Solvang, and lush vineyards can be found in the outskirts, making Solvang an ideal place for a wine-filled vacay.

-If you want to check out a super quirky place, you can make a quick stop at the nearby Ostrichland, a farm that ostriches and emus call their home, and welcome visitors looking to meet these feathery creatures!
+If you want to check out a super quirky place, you can make a stop at the nearby Ostrichland, a farm that ostriches and emus call their home, and welcome visitors looking to meet these magnificent feathery creatures!